tanrbobanr/rllacc/README.md

 >>> {'198284674131296257': [['steam', '76561198161985105'], ['epic', 'tanner%20be%20stewin'], ['epic', 'tanrbobanr'], ['epic', '2Fath']]}
 ```

 In order to add new trackers to the database, a POST request must be made, and the `token` url query parameter must be passed, as well as a payload that is correctly formatted.
 Note, when making the POST request, all stored trackers of the user are also returned (so a POST and GET request don't both have to be made).
+Note that the `payload` (either `data` in Python, or `payload` in headers) must be `stringified json`.
 Below is an example POST request using python:
 ```py
 import requests, json